Rick Rubin

 Try It

 Pick an idea you've been talking about but haven't started.
-Spend 30 minutes making the roughest possible version.
-Not a plan.
-Not a pitch.
-The thing itself — a draft paragraph, a sketch, a recorded voice memo.
-Show it to one person and ask them to respond to what exists, not what it might become.
+Spend 30 minutes making the roughest possible version of it.
+Not a plan, not a pitch, but the thing itself in draft form, whether that's a paragraph, a sketch, or a recorded voice memo.
+Show it to one person and ask them to respond to what exists rather than to what you imagine it might become.
+Notice the difference in the conversation.

 The Method